jexroid/Lexroid/README.md

 # Lexroid
-This script automates the process of enumerating subdomains for a given domain.
-It uses various open source tools like subfinder, amass, assetfinder, etc. to discover subdomains.
-It also detects live hosts, and sends the results to Burp Suite for further analysis.
+This Subdomain Reconnaissance Tool is an all-in-one solution for bug hunters and security researchers to automate the process of discovering and analyzing subdomains.
+The tool combines the power of popular tools like amass, subfinder, assetfinder, and more to provide a comprehensive and efficient workflow for subdomain enumeration and analysis.

+## Contributing
+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.